oladsdan/reactAdmin/README.md

     we use the material ui library for the tables as well npm install @mui/x-data-grid
     this is used for the datatable components

+### Applying dark mode
+    create a folder called style and a file called dark.scss import to the app.js

+### CONTEXT
+    we create a context Api to be able to pass properties of the darkmode to enable toggle function, since using state seems inefficient

+    we also use the USEREducer hook for the functions to use